MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ### Persistent update on close

-In Visual Studio 2022, you can configure Visual Studio, to automatically apply available updates when it closes.
+In Visual Studio 2022, you can configure Visual Studio to automatically apply available updates on close.
 This setting is configurable on a per instance basis of Visual Studio.
-You can, for example, set your Previews to check for updates when you close the Preview, but your regular production Visual Studio instance can continue to be updated on demand.
-You can find this option in the Tools Options Update Settings dialog.
+For example, you can set your Preview instance to apply updates when Visual Studio closes, but your other Visual Studio instances can continue to be updated on demand.
+You can configure this setting in the **Tools > Options > Product Updates > Update settings** dialog.

    ![Screenshot showing the Update on Close option in the update notification message box.](media/vs-2022/persistentupdateonclose.PNG)